 The Department of Chemistry is dedicated to excellence in education, research, and public service.
 We strive towards these goals through world-class teaching in the classroom and laboratory, research aimed at solving some of society's most important human health, energy, and environmental problems, fostering an environment of safety, and embracing diversity of communities and ideas to benefit Minnesota, the nation, and the world.

 We provide a world-class education through classroom teaching and cutting-edge research.
 As a central, core discipline in science and engineering, chemistry is critical for solving society's most important problems and making significant positive impacts on human health, energy, and the environment.
 We have been a national and international leader throughout our history.
-A range of companies and academic institutions from across the world hire our graduates and collaborate with us on research.
+A range of companies and academic institutions throughout the world hire our graduates and collaborate with us on research.
 Our alumni have enormous societal impact as academicians, K-12 teachers, scientists and managers in industrial and government laboratories, lawyers, public policy advocates, entrepreneurs, and in a diverse array of other fields.

 As a central science, chemistry courses are required for many majors at the university.
-Forty-three regular faculty members, 10 affiliate senior graduate faculty, and five temporary lecturers teach more than 40,000 student credit hours per year.
-There are approximately 278 graduate students and 404 undergraduate students majoring in chemistry.
-More than 143 bachelor's degrees, 37 master’s degrees, and 32 doctorates are granted each year.
+Forty-three regular faculty members, 13 affiliate senior graduate faculty, and five temporary lecturers teach more than 42,800 student credit hours per year.
+There are approximately 230 graduate students and 276 undergraduate students majoring in chemistry.
+More than 135 bachelor's degrees, 60 master’s degrees, and 33 doctorates are granted each year.

 Diverse and dynamic efforts to inform the public about chemistry and its societal significance are critically important for an educated citizenry.
-We do chemistry demonstrations and discuss chemistry careers in local elementary, junior high, and senior high school classes and local libraries.
+We conduct chemistry demonstrations and experiments and discuss chemistry careers in local elementary, junior high, and senior high school classes and local libraries.
 We participate in events at the Science Museum of Minnesota, local parent-teacher association meetings, the Minnesota State Fair, Math & Science Family Fun Day at the university, the Bell Museum, and University on the Prairie.
 Some of our graduate students teach chemistry to adult learners in our community.

+We bring students to campus for special chemistry camps, workshops, and demonstrations.
+Students and their parents meet our professors and graduate students, learn about chemistry through hands-on experiments, and see chemistry in action.
+Through Cool Chemistry, we offer a special day of experiments and demonstrations to middle school girls.
 The popular Energy and U show is an interactive presentation that emphasizes the important topic of energy through a choreographed set of demonstrations that integrates physical and chemical principles, energy conversion demonstrations, explosions, audience participation, music, and humor.
-Last year, more than 13,400 3rd-6th grade students and teachers saw the show.
+In 2017, more than 10,600 3rd-6th grade students and teachers saw the show.
 In May 2015, Energy and U embarked on a new collaborative partnership with the Department of Theatre Arts & Dance, and moved to the Rarig Center.
-This partnership is opening the door to additional possibilities for the show, including a higher level of professionalism and space for more students to attend.
+This partnership has opened doors to additional possibilities for the show, including a higher level of professionalism and space for more students to attend.